-You need the following Scenome® modules to complete this exercise: Scenome® Platform Binaries
+You need the following Simdify® modules to complete this exercise: Simdify® Free Edition, Simdify® Texture+ Module

-The GLSL reference library is very large, containing around 5000 sample shaders designed to provide working samples that render nearly every OpenGL pixel format and topology in all GLSL versions that support them.
-The Shader application includes a feature that makes it pretty easy to explore the GLSL reference library and find exactly what you're looking for.
-Of course you can just as quickly determine that something isn't supported by our shader reference library and send us a request.
+The GLSL reference library is very large.
+The version included with Simdify Free Edition contains several hundred sample documents, and the version included with Simdify Texture+ contains around 5000 sample shaders designed to provide working samples that render nearly every OpenGL pixel format and texture topology in all GLSL versions that support them.
+To access sample documents, the Layout application includes a command on the file menu that makes it easy to explore the GLSL reference library and find exactly what you're looking for.

 The application displays a splash screen and then the application desktop appears.